KMTech-id/Mappi32/docs/arduino-ide/windows.md

         ![Step 5](win-screenshots/win-gui-5.png)

-4. Plug your ESP32 board and wait for the drivers to install (or install manually any that might be required)
+4. Plug your Mappi board and wait for the drivers to install (or install manually any that might be required)
 5. Start Arduino IDE
 6. Select your board in ```Tools > Board``` menu
 7. Select the COM port that the board is attached to